BoD/android-contentprovider-generator/README.md

 Similar tools
 -------------
-Here is a list of other tools that try to solve the same problem.
+Here is a list of other tools that try to tackle the same problem.

 I did not have the chance to try them out.